haztechrisk/haztechrisk/index.md

   - unsolicited comments
 - [Op-Ed](op-ed/op-ed.md)

 The documents maintained herein appear in *MarkDown* format and are freely downloadable.
 Documents are archived within the respective subcatagories and are arranged chronologically, much in the fashion of a blog.
-We do not serve the repository as ralational database; thus, it not key-searchable.
+We do not serve the repository as relational database; thus, it not key-searchable.
 When exploring the repository, you can return to this landing page by pressing the **back button** in your browser.